ucsb-cs148/w25/_lectures/lect05.md

 * [h05](https://ucsb-cs148.github.io/w25/hwk/h05/) (More on Agile: Manifesto and 12 principles) is due on Wednesday.
 * Reminder: We have listed advice from previous generations of CS148 students in the #lessons_learned channel in Slack.
 * catme.org team peer review invitations have gone out to your ucsb.edu address (without the `umail.` part).
 Due on Friday as part of your current [lab03](https://ucsb-cs148.github.io/w25/lab/lab03/).
+* Question on web hosting: What are you currently using?

+# Dokku as an option we're setting up

+If interested, look at [these instructions for Dokku application deployment](https://dokku.com/docs/deployment/application-deployment/) but we are still in the process of getting you all access to our server.

+Please note that your students should typically ignore the first sections of the documentation (``Getting Started`` to ``Dokku Pro`` on first read — these are instructions that are useful for the ECI sysadmins that are installing and maintaining dokku, but not as useful for the students that are users of dokku.
+Instead, start with the section of the docs about ``deploying an application``, and then read from there on down:

 # Scrum Concepts